Amite Hasan

 Amite Hasan (born 15 September 2001) is a Bangladeshi cricketer.
 He made his List A debut for Shinepukur Cricket Club in the 2018–19 Dhaka Premier Division Cricket League on 14 March 2019.
-He made his first-class debut on 9 November 2019, for Sylhet Division in the 2019–20 National Cricket League, where he scored a century and was named the player of the match.
+He was named the player of the match for scoring a century for Sylhet Division on his first-class debut on 9 November 2019, in the 2019–20 National Cricket League.
 He made his Twenty20 debut on 4 June 2021, for Shinepukur Cricket Club in the 2021 Dhaka Premier Division Twenty20 Cricket League.